davidsims9t/electron-boilerplate/README.md

 ## Issues

-You will likely need to run electron as sudo if the module does not have proper permissions.
+- You will likely need to run electron as sudo if the module does not have proper permissions.
+- If you close out the main window and you have another window open, there's no way to bring it back up without re-opening the app.